Skip to content

 – Jean-Pierre Blais, Chairman and CEO, CRTC

-Will this somehow cause the big Internet Service providers in Canada to make sure there are affordable (yet high-quality) solutions available to all Canadians?
-My skepticism meter is reading high that things will change without a legislated solution in place (but we saw how well the whole $25 cable TV solution did).
+Will this somehow cause the big Internet Service providers in Canada to ensure affordable (yet high-quality) solutions are available to all Canadians?
+My skepticism meter is reading high that things will change without a legislated solution (but we saw how well the $25 cable TV solution did).
 It would be a Merry Christmas if everyone could have access to basic internet, which is defined as:

 • speeds of 50 megabits per second (Mbps) download/10 Mbps upload for fixed broadband Internet access services.